IandIUsername/overtime/README.md

 ## features
 - approval workflow
 - sms sending -> link to approval or overtime input
-- administrate admin dashboard
+- administrate admin dashboard - complete
 - email summary to managers for approval
 - needs to be documented if employee did not log overtime
-- block non admin and guest user to admin
+- block non admin and guest user to admin- complete

 ##ui
 - bootstrap formatting - complete